lanl/ThunderBoltz/docs/source/index.rst

    pip install thunderboltz

+The ``thunderboltz`` package ships with the C++ ThunderBoltz source and requires only a gcc compiler to run complete calculations.

 The code can also be downloaded from the repository.
 Use the following command to clone the code into a local repository.